Axistorm1/minecraft-colorscripts/README.md

 Not all blocks are available due to transparency errors.
 Will be fixed in the near future (or not).

 # Tested on
-Ubuntu with alacritry and zsh
+Ubuntu with alacritty and zsh

 # Author
 Axistorm